Okayama University

 【Language Education】

 To prepare students for success in a global society and to foster interaction with international students from diverse countries and regions studying at the School of Agriculture, we actively provide opportunities to enhance English proficiency and communication skills.
 English lectures are offered to GDP students, including both international and Japanese students.
-Additionally, from the third year onwards, in the graduation thesis research units, we provide additional opportunities to develop listening, reading, speaking, and writing skills in English, which serves as the common language for research communication.
+Additionally, from the third year onwards, in the graduation thesis education units, we provide additional opportunities to develop listening, reading, speaking, and writing skills in English, which serves as the common language for research communication.

 Educational Methods